2030 United States census

-Introduction
+Background

-As required by the United States Constitution, the U.S. census has been conducted every 10 years since 1790.
+As required by Article I, Section 2 of the United States Constitution, the US census has been conducted every 10 years since 1790.
 The 2020 census was the previous census completed.
-All persons in the U.S. age 18 years and older are legally obligated to answer census questions, and to do so truthfully (Title 13 of the United States Code).
+All persons in the US age 18 years and older are legally obligated to answer census questions, and to do so truthfully (Title 13 of the United States Code).

-Personally identifiable information will be available in 2102.
+Per the 72-year rule, personally identifiable information in this census will be made available in 2102.

 Phases

+Early planning

-Early planning started in October 2018 and was followed by a design selection phase is currently under way.
-Public input was collected between August and November 2022 to inform the Census Bureau's decisions on the operational design of the 2030 Census, including which languages should be used to collect census data.
+Early planning started in October 2018, followed by a design selection phase which is currently under way.
+Public input was collected between August and November 2022 to inform the Census Bureau's decisions on the operational design of the 2030 census, including which languages should be used to collect census data.

+Design changes

 In January 2023, a notice in the Federal Register proposed separate checkboxes in the race or ethnicity question for "Hispanic or Latino" as well as "Middle Eastern or North African".
+On March 28, 2024, the Bureau announced the following modifications to questions on race and ethnicity: